aquariumtap/iso-alpha3/readme.md

 ## Installation

 Requires npm, bower and grunt.
-To install necessary the packages and start the Express server:
+To install the necessary packages and boot up an Express server:

 ```
 npm install && bower install